Porting Atmega328 code to esp32

 int mot = '0';

-//End of Variable defines.
+//End of Variable defines.#define OLED_RESET 4

 // put your setup code here, to run once: